 You will receive a monthly issue and only pay $49 for the first year ($79/renewal).
-If you're not ready to get a premium subscription, a free Ultimate Dividend Package provides several one-time reports with a few stock picks.
+However, if you're not ready to commit to a premium subscription, the free Ultimate Dividend Package provides several one-time reports with a few stock picks.

 Motley Fool Stock Advisor

 Motley Fool Stock Advisor is probably the most comparable investment newsletter, as you get multiple investment ideas.

 The best features include the following:

 - Starter Stocks portfolio for long-term investment ideas (similar to the Communiqué All-Star portfolio)